Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 • Noise in ears.

-• Arterial involvement: cold limbs, intermittent claudication.
+• Arterial damage: cold extremities, intermittent claudication.

-It's important to know
+It is important to know

 Methods for treating hypertension